italoo97/italoo97/README.md

 I don't just write code—I architect solutions.
 Whether you need a robust Django platform or a feature-rich Discord bot, I deliver clean, secure, and maintainable systems built to scale.

 **Available for:**
+- Freelance projects (Upwork & direct clients)
-- Django web application development
+- Long-term backend development
-- Discord bot creation and server setup
+- Discord automation & community infrastructure

-- RESTful API development and integration
-- Backend system architecture
-- Database design and optimization
+If you're looking for someone who can design, build, and maintain systems that scale, let’s talk.

 ---